 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers", which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers."
 ASU No. 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP.
-Originally, ASU No. 2014-09 was to become effective on January 1, 2017, but the effective date has been deferred for one year.
+Originally, ASU No. 2014-09, as amended by ASU 2015-14, ASU 2016-08, ASU 2016-10, ASU 2016-12 and ASU 2016-20, was to become effective on January 1, 2017, but the effective date has been deferred for one year.
 Early adoption is permitted as of the original effective date.
-The standard permits the use of either the retrospective or cumulative effect transition method.
+The new standard permits the use of either the retrospective or cumulative effect transition method.
+The new standard will require additional disclosures to provide better clarity about the nature, timing and potential uncertainties of the revenue that is recognized.
 The Company is evaluating the effect that ASU No. 2014-09 will have on the Condensed Consolidated Financial Statements and related disclosures.
-The Company has not yet selected a transition method nor determined the effect of this standard on its ongoing financial reporting.
+The Company has not yet selected a transition method nor determined the impact of adoption of this standard on its Condensed Consolidated Financial Statements.
+The Company plans on using the cumulative effect method upon adoption of this guidance, which is expected to result in an increase in the revenue disclosures in the Condensed Consolidated Financial Statements, but not expected to have a material impact to the revenue amounts recognized on the condensed consolidated financial statements.

 In January 2016, the FASB issued ASU 2016-01, "Financial Instruments-Overall (Topic 825-10): "Recognition and Measurement of Financial Assets and Financial Liabilities."
 Although the ASU retains many current requirements, it significantly revises an entity's accounting related to (1) the classification and measurement of investments in equity securities and (2) the presentation of certain fair value changes for financial liabilities measured at fair value.
 The ASU also amends certain disclosure requirements associated with the fair value of financial instruments.
-Some of the amendments in ASU 2016-01 include the following: (1) requires equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income; (2) simplifies the impairment assessment of equity investments without readily determinable fair values by requiring a qualitative assessment to identify impairment; (3) requires public business entities to use the exit price notion when measuring the fair value of financial instruments for disclosure purposes; and (4) requires an entity to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the entity has elected to measure the liability at fair value; among others.
+Some of the amendments in ASU 2016-01 include the following: (1) requires equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income; (2) simplifies the impairment assessment of equity investments without readily determinable fair values by requiring a qualitative assessment to identify impairment; (3) requires public business entities to use the exit price notion when measuring the fair value of financial instruments for disclosure purposes; and (4) requires an entity to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the entity has elected to measure the liability at fair value, among others.
 ASU 2016-01 will be effective on January 1, 2018.
 The Company is in the process of evaluating the impact of adoption of this guidance on its Condensed Consolidated Financial Statements.